-The empirical result reveals that the future supply of scrap iron generated by shredding cars newly purchased during the recent decade: 2000-2009 significantly exceed the future demand of scrap iron associated with the replacement demand of new cars forecasted by the lifetime distribution analysis for cars newly purchased during the recent decade: 2000-2009.
-We also find that a strategic planning of capital formation such as residential constructions and public construction of roads will contribute to reducing the excess supply of scrap iron.
+The empirical result reveals that the future supply of scrap iron generated by shredding cars newly purchased during the recent decade: 2000-2009 significantly exceed the future demand of scrap iron associated with the replacement demand of new cars forecasted by the lifetime distribution analysis for cars newly purchased during the recent decade: 2000-2009 (see Figure 1).
+We also find that a strategic planning of capital formation such as residential constructions and public construction of roads will contribute to reducing the excess supply of scrap iron (see Figure 2).